Park-JungJoon/Human-transcriptome-atlas/Integrating.md

 Male|10,727
 NA|504

-## Problems
+## Discussion
-+ Gene annotation version integrating
-+ ENCODE data download
-+ Data supplement from GEO/SRA
-+ GTEx & TCGA data's attribute is cancer and died people.
-Removing batch effect is required.
++ GTEx & TCGA data's attribute is cancer and dead people.
+Removing batch effect might be required.
-+ Tissue re-sorting needed, by DEGs
++ Tissue re-naming needed, by DEGs.
++ Data supplement from GEO/SRA, tissue with insufficient number of samples.